slgrobotics/robots_bringup/Docs/Dragger/README.md

 MPU9250 and GPS Drivers come standard with ROS

-FPV Setup [TBD]:
+FPV Camera and receiver Setup [TBD]:

 https://www.amazon.com/dp/B06VY7L1N4

 https://www.amazon.com/dp/B07Q5MPC8V

-The receiver above, when plugged into a Ubuntu 22.04 Desktop USB port, shows up as /dev/video0 and video1
+The receiver above, when plugged into a Ubuntu 22.04 **Desktop USB port**, shows up as _/dev/video0_ and _video1_

 It works with Cheese app and can be read by Python/OpenCV scripts, including custom ROS nodes written in Python.

-A sample will be published here later.
+Here is the code I use for the camera **on the Desktop side**: https://github.com/slgrobotics/camera_publisher

 ### "dragger" Raspberry Pi 4 sensors setup (ROS2 LD14 LIDAR and MPU9250 Drivers):